jinpark-pro/swift_data_collections/README.md

     - What is the closure parameter? ({ $0 + $1 })
     - What does the $0 represent?
 (The value of all the items that have been reduced so far.)
     - What does the $1 represent?
 (The value of the new item that you are reducing into the total.)

+#### Closures Capture Their Environment

+- In a previous lesson, you learned about scope and that any constant or variable declared within braces is defined in that local scope and isn't accessible by any other scope.
+Closures work somewhat differently.
+They're often written using values or functions that are defined in the same scope as the closure — but not within the closure braces.
+- Consider the following closure that animates the backgroundColor from its current color to red:

+  - ```swift
+      animate {
+        self.view.backgroundColor = .red
+      }
+    ```

+- What if the view property were removed from the screen during this animation?
+Would the animation stop?
+Would the code crash, since view would no longer be an accessible property?
+No worries.
+Swift is smart.
+Based on the context, a closure can access, or capture, surrounding constants and variables.
+This means that, if the view would typically be deallocated when it's removed from the screen, the animate closure will keep the view in memory until the closure is complete.
+- This intelligence enables closures to use those constants and variables safely and to modify them within the closure block.
+Similarly, Swift wants to make it clear that the owner of the view property must also be kept in memory until the animation completes, so it requires the `self` keyword.